One of the major new features in iOS 7 is the all-new Photos app to go along with the redesigned Camera app, which we covered few days back.

 - Collections is a grouping of distinct moments, so the Moments view groups photos based on the location or a date.
 So for example, on your trip to San Francisco, if you visited Union Square and AT&T Park, photos and videos taken at each of these locations will be individually grouped together as a Moment.
 Moments are either labeled by a date or by the location with the date to the right.

 - Photos in each view is displayed as a collage of tiny thumbnails.
-You can long tap on the thumbnail in any of the views to see a slightly bigger preview of the photo or video.
+You can tap on the thumbnail in any of the views to see a slightly bigger version of the photo or video.
 You can swipe through the entire collage this way.
 If you release the finger it will open the photo or video.

 - When you launch the Photos app in iOS 7, you will be greeted by the Moments view.

 - When you tap on a photo or video in Years, Collections or Moments view, it opens the photo giving you options to either Edit, Share or Delete it.
 In case of the video you get an option to either Share, Play the video or Delete it.

 - In Editing mode, in addition to the option to Rotate, Auto-Enhance, Red-Eye removal, and crop, you also get an option to apply filters.
 The filters available are the same as the real time filters available in the Camera app such as Mono, Tonal, Noir, Fade, Chrome, Process, Transfer and Instant.
 The interface switches from white to black when you edit a photo.

 - Tapping on filters option will display the thumbnails of the photo with the filter effects at the bottom.
 You can scroll through the thumbnails and tap on one you like and then on the Apply option in the top right corner to apply the desired filter effect.

 - The Share panel have been completely redesigned again in iOS 7.
 When you tap on the Share button at the bottom left corner, it opens the Share panel, which is broken into four distinct sections: